-- Read "Safety information" on page vii and "Handling static-sensitive devices" on page 53. - Read the instructions that come with the new adapter. - Turn off the computer and all other connected devices. - Disconnect all cables attached to the computer and remove the computer cover (see "Removing the cover tower model" on page 56).
+- Read "Safety information" on page ix and "Handling static-sensitive devices" on page 61. - Read the instructions that come with the new adapter. - Turn off the computer and all other connected devices. - Disconnect all cables attached to the computer and remove the computer cover (see "Removing the cover - tower model" on page 68).

-To install an adapter in a PCI expansion slot:
+To install an adapter:

 - 1. Move the power supply aside if necessary.
-See "Moving the power supply-tower model" on page 61. - 2.
+See "Moving the power supply tower model" on page 71. - 2.
 Remove the screw and slot cover for the appropriate expansion slot. - 3.
 Remove the adapter from its static-protective package. - 4.
 Install the adapter into the appropriate slot on the system board. - 5.
 Install the screw that secures the adapter.

-Note: If you are installing a wake on LAN supported network adapter, attach the Wake on LAN cable that came with the adapter to the Wake on LAN connector on the system board.
-If you also want to take advantage of the Alert on LAN feature of your computer, you must install your network adapter in PCI slot 2.
-For the location of PCI slot 2 and the Wake on LAN connector, see the diagram of the system board on the inside of your computer.
+Note: If you are installing a Wake on LAN supported network adapter, attach the Wake on LAN cable that came with the adapter to the Wake on LAN connector on the system board.
+(This might not be necessary with all computers.)
+If you also want to take advantage of the Alert on LAN feature of your computer, you must install your network adapter in PCI slot 3.
+For the location of PCI slot 3 and the Wake on LAN connector, see the diagram of the system board on the inside of your computer.

-- 6. If you moved the power supply aside, replace it.
-See "Moving the power supply-tower model" on page 61. - 7.
-Replace the cover and continue with "Configuring Plug and Play adapters" on page 84.
+6. If you moved the power supply aside, replace it.
+See "Moving the power supply - tower model" on page 71.

+Replace the cover and continue with "Configuring Plug and Play adapters" on page 96.